 \section{$\xi$ as a state variable for the system outside equilibrium}

 The macroscopic state $\{M\}$ of a system out of equilibrium can be characterized by at least three independent variables: the temperature $T$; a variable $\lambda$, which accounts for work exchange with the surroundings; and a variable $\xi$, which represents the internal disequilibrium of the system \cite{PRIGO}.
-In general, $\xi$ is an extensive variable describing the distribution of matter within the system (for instance, in the case of a chemical reaction, $\xi$ corresponds to the advancement of the reaction) \cite{PRIGO}.
+In general, $\xi$ is an extensive variable describing the distribution of matter within the system (for instance, in the case of a chemical reaction, $\xi$ corresponds to the advancement of the reaction; in the example in Fig.~1 it corresponds to the volume of the gaz) \cite{PRIGO}.
 The intensive variable conjugate to $\xi$ is the thermodynamic affinity $A$ (more precisely $A/T$).
 The total differential of the variable $\lambda$ can then be expressed as:

 For an isothermal transformation, the state of the system depends on only two independent variables.
 In this case, one may write $\lambda = f(A,\xi)$.
 The corresponding total differential is then given by: